 Elon Musk’s net worth

 Elon Musk has grown his net worth by creating and investing in companies.
 He’s been able to turn his proceeds from the sale of PayPal early in his career into even greater sums by redeploying the money into ventures that have turned out enormously well.

-His current estimated net worth of $254 billion has grown tremendously since the start of 2020, when it stood at about $27.6 billion, according to Bloomberg.
-Since then, Tesla’s stock has appreciated ten-fold and Musk’s net worth has risen with it, vaulting him into the position of richest person in the world.
-At his net worth of $27.6 billion at the beginning of 2020, he’d sit at number 46 on the current list of billionaires.
+His current estimated net worth of $200 billion has grown tremendously since the start of 2020, when it stood at about $27.6 billion, according to Bloomberg.
+Since then, Tesla’s stock has appreciated more than six-fold and Musk’s net worth has risen with it, vaulting him into the position of richest person in the world.
+At his net worth of $27.6 billion at the beginning of 2020, he’d sit at number 57 on the current list of billionaires.

 Elon Musk and Twitter

 In April 2022, Musk disclosed a 9 percent stake in social media company Twitter after years of being an active user with a large following.
-Eventually he agreed to purchase the entire company before later backing out of the deal.
+Eventually he agreed to purchase the entire company before later trying to back out of the deal.
+He ultimately agreed to purchase the company at the original deal terms.
 Here’s a timeline of how the events played out: